-- 1 In the VMD Main window, choose the Graphics → Representations... menu item.
+- 1 In the VMD Main window, choose the Graphics \rightarrow Representations... menu item.
 A window called Graphical Representations will appear and you will see highlighted in yellow (Fig. 7(a)) the current default representation displaying your molecule. - 2 In the Draw Style tab (Fig. 7(b)) we can change the style (Fig. 7(d)) and color (Fig. 7(c)) of the representation.
 In this section we will focus in the drawing style (the default is Lines). - 3 Each Drawing Method has its own parameters.
 For instance, change the Thickness of the lines by using the controls on the lower right-hand-side corner (Fig. 7(c)) of the Graphical Representations window.

 - 4 Click on the Drawing Method (Fig. 7(d)), and you will see a list of options.
 Choose VDW (van der Waals).
 Each atom is now represented by a sphere, allowing you to see more easily the volumetric distribution of the protein. - 5 When you choose VDW for drawing method, two new controls would show up in the lower right-hand-side corner (Fig. 7(e)).
 Use these controls to change the Sphere Scale to 0.5 and the Sphere Resolution to 13.
-Be aware that the higher the resolution, the slower the display of your molecule will be. - 6 Press the Default button.
-This allows you to return to the default properties of the chosen drawing method.
+Be aware that the higher the resolution, the slower the display of your molecule will be.